m-clark/lazerhawk/README.md

 - 0.1.4 Updates to corrheat to use psych package
 - 0.1.3 Addins for span, slide
 - 0.1.2 Added clean themes for ggvis and ggplot
-- 0.1.1 Added createAdjaceny and createEdges, and start of addins
+- 0.1.1 Added createAdjacency and createEdges, and start of addins
 - 0.1.0 Initial release